Find out how to apply for your bursary and send supporting evidence.

 - always strengthen the seal of your envelope with tape so none of the documents are damaged or lost

-- make sure your return envelope is large enough to comfortably fit all your documents in.
+- make sure your return envelope is large enough to fit all your documents in.

-- if their document needs to be returned to a different address, they must include a covering letter to state this, and a return envelope with the correct postage paid.
+- the third party evidence needs to be returned to a different address from yours, the person must include a covering letter to state this, as well as an addressed return envelope with the correct postage paid.

 Returning documents to a non–UK address